Pathak94/electronut.github.io/tinyDriver/index.md

 ### Design Files

-You can the design files and sample code associated with *tinyDriver* here:
+You can find the design files and sample code associated with *tinyDriver* here:

 [https://github.com/electronut/tinyDriver][5]